TNG/ash-tree/README.md

 ## API

-The package exposes the React component **ReactOneTree** with the following API:
+The package exposes the React component **AshTree** with the following API:

 * nodes: The nodes of the tree
     * It is a recursive data structure that allows to define the nodes of the tree and their relations.